Salt Lake City Streetcars

 - Bradford Snell's GM conspiracy defended

 - Zachary Schrag's comparison on both sides of the argument (PDF)

 - Martha Bianco's discussion of the subject (PDF)

-- Cliff Slater wrote a summary called "General Motors and the Demise of Streetcars", which blames the market, not a GM conspiracy, for the demise of streetcars (version 1; PDF) (version 2; PDF)
+- Cliff Slater's "General Motors and the Demise of Streetcars", which blames the market, not a GM conspiracy, for the demise of streetcars; from Transportation Quarterly, Summer 1997 (PDF; 22 pages)